sensifai/sensifai-sdk-js/README.md

-Sensifai API Java Script Client
+Sensifai API Javascript Client
 ====================

-Sensifai API Java Script Client
+Sensifai API Javascript Client

-## Overview
+##Overview
-This Java Script client provides a wrapper around Sensifai [Image and Video recognition API](https://developer.sensifai.com).
+This Javascript client provides a wrapper around Sensifai [Image and Video recognition API](https://developer.sensifai.com)..

-## Installation
+##Installation
 The API client is available on NPM.
-A library that exposes functions to masks strings.
-To use it, it's pretty simple.
-First, you need to install it:
+A library that exposes functions to analyze videos and images.
+Using this API is pretty simple.
+First, you need to install it using npm:

 ```sh
 npm install sensifai-js-sdk
 ```

-Then, you can import its functions and use at will:
+Then, you can import its functions and use them as follows:

 ```js
 var sdk = require('sensifai-js-sdk');